Pennsylvania Umbrella Insurance

 Your liability for a serious car accident could exceed the liability limits of your car insurance policy.
-In the event of a lawsuit resulting from a car accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.
+In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.

 Safeguarding Your Home from Liability

 Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors, which could lead to a significant liability claim against the homeowner.
-A neighbor slips on an icy sidewalk, your guest trips and falls down the stairs, or a pet dog bites someone.
-An Umbrella policy will give you additional protection for liability claims beyond your Homeowners policy limits.
+If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection beyond your homeowners policy's liability limit.